werner-matthias/osglecture/lttheme/README-lttheme.md

-# ltxtalk-themes - Theme Engine for ltx-talk
+# ltxtalk-theme — Themes for ltx-talk

-A flexible, accessible theme system for the ltx-talk presentation class.
+Theme selection, composition, and customization for the ltx-talk presentation class.

-Version 0.5.0 is tested with `ltx-talk` 0.5.3 (2026-08-05) and checks this compatibility range when it is loaded.
+The theme engine is tested with `ltx-talk` 0.5.3 (2026-08-05) and checks this compatibility range when it is loaded.
 An older class produces a targeted error instead of continuing with potentially incompatible layout interfaces;
 a newer class only produces a warning, since no known incompatibility exists